 You can launch additional services for your development environments on Okteto Cloud using Helm repositories.
-Okteto automates all the process needed to deploy, configure, upgrade and destroy your Helm releases, so you can focus on building amazing applications.
+Okteto automates all the processes needed to deploy, configure, upgrade, and destroy your Helm releases, so you can focus on building amazing applications.

 Log in to Okteto Cloud, and click on the Deploy button on the top left.
 A deploy dialog will open.
-Switch the deploy method to Deploy from Helm Chart and a list of available services to deploy on your namespace will be shown.
+Switch to the From Chart tab and a list of available services to deploy on your namespace will be shown.
 The list will look something like this:

 When you click on Deploy, Okteto Cloud will launch an installation job for you directly in the cluster.
 The installation job is in charge of executing the required

 As soon as your Helm release is deployed, you'll see its state in the UI.
 The UI will automatically update as the different components are created.
 Your Helm release will be ready to go once it reaches the

 You can also redeploy your Helm releases from Okteto Cloud.
 This is useful when you want to upgrade or redeploy your services.

 Click on Redeploy on the right of your Helm release.
 The Redeploy Helm Chart dialog shows you the available versions, as well as the configuration used to deploy the current version of the Helm release.

 Select the version you want to deploy to, change the configuration if needed, then click on the Redeploy button to start the upgrade process.
 Just like when you installed the Helm release, all the changes will be reflected in your browser as they happen.

 You can also destroy your Helm releases with a single click.
 Go back to the extended view of your Helm release and click the Destroy button.
 A confirmation dialog will pop up.
 Click on the Destroy button to confirm your actions.
 The Helm release and all the resources created for it will be gone: